Golden serpent guardian of Ukhu Pacha, the Lower World of healing

 Three tests, three worlds.
 Each one narrows down which of the 189 pathways is yours.

-Disclaimer: The INTI NAN pathway system is a framework for self-discovery and personal growth.
-It is not a substitute for professional medical, psychological, or therapeutic advice.
-Pathway descriptions are intended to support reflection and should be interpreted as invitations to explore, not definitive diagnoses or prescriptions.
+Disclaimer: The INTI NAN pathway system is a framework for self-discovery and personal growth, not a religious teaching.
+Pathway descriptions and the Quechua and Andean concepts used throughout the platform are intended to support reflection and should be interpreted as invitations to explore, not definitive diagnoses, prescriptions, or representations of the full depth of living Andean tradition.